ilabiga/Getting_and_Cleaning_Data_Course_Project/README.md

 # Getting_and_Cleaning_Data_Course_Project
 This is the repository for the final project for the Coursera course called "Getting and Cleaning Data"

-The input data, the output data and the transformations performed for this project are all described in the file **CodeBook.md** contained in the repo.
+The input data, the output data and the transformations performed for this project (with the R script *run_analysis.R*) are all described in the file **CodeBook.md** contained in the repo.

 The final output tidy data is in the file **OutputData.txt**.